 That’s not bad for a man born before the great depression.
 Unfortunately his hearing isn’t what it used to be.
 Dad’s refrigerator freezer is mostly filled up with fish from all his expeditions.
 He catches lots of red fish, drum, croakers, flounder, and sheepshead, nets crab, and loves to give it all away to visiting friends and relatives who smuggle it in their bags for cross country flights, probably to the annoyance of the luggage inspecting TSA.

 When he hasn’t had guests for a while, the freezer compartments get awfully tight with all those frozen fish packed in ziplock baggies.
 So when he’s in there digging around for the ice cream he can’t hear the loud ruckus he’s making as those frozen packages are jostling about in his quest.
-Nor does he hear it when a berg of sheepshead falls out and skitters between his legs, across the tile floor into the open pantry, nestling quietly in amongst the bags of potatoes, rice and flour, the Zatarains, and the mirliton.
+Nor does he hear it when a berg of sheepshead falls out and skitters between his legs, across the tile floor into the open pantry, nestling quietly in among the bags of potatoes, rice and flour, the Zatarains, and the mirliton.

 About a month goes by and Bob starts thinking somethings gone wrong with his nose, like he’s got a bad sinus infection.
 But eventually he figures out that he doesn’t smell it by the boat in the garage, and it’s strongest in the kitchen.
 Then, after falsely accusing the refrigerator and throwing out half his food, he discovers a spoiled gumbo brewing in his pantry.
 So he wraps it up nicely and gives it to the garbage man.